25prabhu10/notes/docs/Languages/SQL/Databases/MongoDB/MongoDB.md

 ### Use Cases

-1. Event logging.
+1. Event logging
-2. Blogs and website content management.
+2. Blogs and website content management
-3. Web analytics or Real-Time analytics.
+3. Web analytics or Real-Time analytics
-4. E-Commerce.
+4. E-Commerce

 ### Features

-1. Flexible data modelling.
+1. Flexible data modelling
-2. Fast querying.
+2. Fast querying
-3. Faster write performance.
+3. Faster write performance

-Some of the commonly used Document databases are _MongoDB_, _Couchbase_, _OrientDB_, and _RavenDB_.
+Some of the commonly used Document databases are _MongoDB_, _Couchbase_, _OrientDB_, and _RavenDB_

 ## Features of MongoDB